 The complete and accurate determination of a linear decision function requires the simultaneous determination of the several hyperplanes defining it.
-To see this more clearly, consider Fig. 5 in which a linear decision function categorizing three classes in a measurement formation followed by a translation.

-space is illustrated.
+To see this more clearly, consider Fig. 5 in which a linear decision function categorizing three classes in a measurement space is illustrated.
 Let the closed curves shown in this figure represent, for purposes of discussion, the domains in measurement space of classes 1 and 2.
 In general, the losses associated with the various possibilities for misrecognition or rejection are different.
-Therefore, the boundary B{12} , for instance, must be chosen so as to minimize the loss, given by (2), associated with various factors, such as:
+Therefore, the boundary $B{12}$ , for instance, must be chosen so as to minimize the loss, given by (2), associated with various factors, such as:

-- 1) The misclassification of members of class 1 into class 2 (the horizontally hatched area); - the misclassification of members of class 2 into class 1 (the vertically hatched area); - the misclassification of members of other classes into class 1; - 4) the misclassification of members of other classes into class 2; - 5) the rejection of members of various classes (the dotted area).
+- 1) The misclassification of members of class 1 into class 2 (the horizontally hatched area); - 2) the misclassification of members of class 2 into class 1 (the vertically hatched area); - the misclassification of members of other classes 3) into class 1; - the misclassification of members of other classes 4) into class 2; - the rejection of members of various classes (the 5) dotted area).